MiniGameWorlds/MiniGameWorld/resources/devWiki/making-3rd-party-guide.md

 - `MiniGamePlayerLeaveEvent`: Called when a player try to leave a minigame
 - `MiniGamePlayerViewEvent`: Called when a player try to view a minigame
 - `MiniGamePlayerUnviewEvent`: Called when a player try to unview a minigame
+## MenuEvent
+- All menu events extend `MenuEvent`
+- `MenuOpenEvent`: Called when a player opens menu
+- `MenuCloseEvent`: Called when a player closes menu
+- `MenuClickEvent`: Called when menu is clicked

 ## Examples
 ### Reward System